-Occasionally after the operation the heartbeat may be very slow or irregular, so during the operation it may be necessary to attach small pacing wires to the heart.
+Occasionally after the operation the heart beat may be very slow or irregular, so during the operation it is occasionally necessary to attach small pacing wires to the heart.
 These are connected to a pacemaker to control the heart rhythm.
 They exit through two small incisions in the skin and stay in for 2-5 days.
-They are removed by a nurse on the ward between days 3 and 5.
+They are removed by a nurse on the ward, between Day 3 - Day 5.